 After many years of organizing with people in many different cities from Alaska to New York, the chance of your situation being the worst case is highly unlikely.
 When I see disorganized areas, I’m trained to envision what they will ideally look like after the work is complete rather than what is in front of me.
 Since I work with people in messy situations frequently, disorganized spaces are the “norm” for me, and it’s where I do my best work with others.

 My approach to organizing is very “client-centered,” based on the principal method of counseling I embraced in my academic studies.
 Client-centered counseling allows clients to uncover answers to dilemmas for themselves.
 Organizing is a collaborative and productive process and working together with my clients we can achieve any goals we set.

 I also take a Holistic approach, integrating physical, emotional, mental, and spiritual aspects into my organizing practice.
 My work is considered sacred and I believe it is possible to transform lives with the work we do.

-Additionally, I prefer Green (sustainable) practices so I will highly recommend that all items that are donatable items be delivered to charities of your choice, recyclable items be recycled, and hazardous chemicals be disposed of properly.
+Additionally, I prefer Green (sustainable) practices so I highly recommend that donatable items be donated to charities of your choice, recyclable items be recycled, and hazardous chemicals be disposed of properly.